barretov/Incomprehensible-ex/README.md

 # Incomprehensible Ex
-Sublime Text plugin to view or edit incomprehensible files as docx, odt, pdf and epub.
+Sublime Text plugin to view or edit incomprehensible files as docx, odt, pdf, epub and more.

     * About
     * Configuration